-Master of Arts Degrees: Creative Arts Therapies
+Master of Arts Degrees: Creative Arts in Therapy

-The philosophy of the program integrates knowledge of art psychotherapy with current theoretical and practical approaches to assessment and treatment in such fields as mental health, medicine, and education.
+The philosophy of the Creative Arts in Therapy program integrates knowledge of art psychotherapy with current theoretical and practical approaches to assessment and treatment in such fields as mental health, medicine, and education.
 Didactic, clinical, and supervisory aspects of the program are balanced and integrated to provide a foundation of theoretical knowledge and practical application.
 The program is unique in that faculty members are art therapists and mental health professionals with an interest in the arts who can help students integrate the principles of art therapy with current mental health theory and practice.